THE TRANSACTION

 Paul shook his head in agreement.
 “His degree doesn’t come close in value to ours and he’s gonna learn there’s no jumping ahead in line.”
 Paul glanced back at Thaddeus who seemed to be elsewhere in his head.

-Paul leaned over whispering to his friend, “Psst.
-Mike, I set Crandall up with that MegaWave Technologies portfolio.”
-He continued, “It’s a dog.
-An AI start up, burning through cash like a California wildfire.”
-Paul chuckled as he directed his stream directly on the urinal cake in the drain.
 “Malcom Crandall thinks closing that deal will be his ticket to the top.
 It’s going to be a nail in his coffin.
 They are days away from going bankrupt.”
 Paul tapped up and down on his feet as he finished urinating.
 He glanced back in Thaddeus’s direction once more.
+He whispered again.
 “Psst, Mike!
 When MegaWave goes bust, he’ll be lucky to get that job.”
+His head nodding in Thaddeus’s direction.

-Mike followed his eyes to Thaddeus who appeared to be paying them no attention.
+Mike followed Paul's eyes to Thaddeus who appeared to be paying them no attention.
 They looked at each other and broke out laughing.
 Finished, they zipped up in unison and stepped over towards the sink, their laughter continued in contained snorts and guffaws.
 Mike whispered, “That or a shoe shine boy.”
 They washed their hands straining not to laugh.

 Their friend stepped out of the lavatory stall, his knuckle tapping a nostril.
 He joined his co-workers at the basins for a hand wash.
 Thaddeus stood quietly with three separate towels draped over an arm.
 The tall one turned to take a towel when Thaddeus tapped a finger to his own nose.
 “Sir, you might want to check the mirror.”